I am back home and already thinking of what’s next – the 4th of July! Here is some fun patriotic decor you can make to help you celebrate.

 From simple flag displays to festive table accents, you can create your own patriotic decor that will look great for your 4th of July celebration.
 So break out the stars and stripes and let’s get creative!

-I don’t know what kind of 4th of July events you have planned but we are going to have a lot of fun dinners at our home and at the beach over the weekend!
-As much as I love red, white, and blue, I also like blue and white for patriotic decor as well.
+I don’t know what kind of 4th of July events you have planned but we are going to have a lot of fun dinners at our home and hopefully head to the beach sometime over the weekend!

 Patriotic Decor for Entertaining